greatghoul/validates_nested_uniqueness/README.md

 # validates_nested_uniqueness

-This gem solves the problem of having a nested form that requires unique children.
-The built-in uniqueness validation in Rails performs an SQL query to determine the uniqueness of an object.
-So if you are working with a new parent that has many new children, the uniqueness validation in Rails will not validate properly.
+Allows you to add a uniqueness constraint on an attribute so that when the model is on the other side of a has_many relationship the uniqueness will be respected (in nested circumstances).
+Rails built-in uniqueness works by issuing an SQL query so in memory objects are not validated properly.

 The situation below, for example, will allow you to save a Company with two duplicate employees.